LeonEdlund/plant-health/README.md

 While Adafruit IO was a good and simple solution, I wanted to have more freedom to customize the dashboard, better actions and the ability to scale the project without having to pay a subscription fee.
 I also found this to be a good opportunity to work with Docker for the first time.

-Therefor a TIG stack (Telegraf, InfluxDB, Grafana) along with Mosquitto MQTT was used inside a Docker container.
+Therefor a TIG stack (Telegraf, InfluxDB, Grafana) along with Mosquitto MQTT was used running inside a Docker containers and using Docker-compose to manage them.
 For now, this only runs locally on my machine, but since it’s containerized, it could be installed on a separate server as a more long-term solution.

 The stack: